Natural Gas Laws and Incentives in Utah

 Natural Gas and Hydrogen Tax

-The Utah Conversion to Alternate Fuel Grant Program provides grants to businesses that install conversion equipment on eligible vehicles that allow the vehicles to operate on alternative fuel or reduce a vehicle’s emissions of regulated pollutants.
-Businesses are required to pass these savings along to the individual who purchases the converted vehicle.
-Grants are available for 50% of the cost of conversion, up to $2,500.
+The Utah Department of Environmental Quality (DEQ) Conversion to Alternate Fuel Grant Program provides grants to businesses and government entities that purchase clean vehicles or install conversion equipment on eligible vehicles that allows the vehicles to operate on alternative fuel or reduces a vehicle’s emissions of regulated pollutants.
+Award recipients are required to pass these savings along to the individual who purchases the converted vehicle.
+Grants may cover 100% of the cost of purchasing a clean vehicle or 50% of the cost of conversion, up to $2,500.
+Eligible clean vehicles must operate solely on alternative fuel, and may include on-road vehicles and off-road equipment.
 Eligible alternative fuels include propane, natural gas, and electricity.
-For more information, see the Utah Conversion to Alternative Fuel Grant Program website.
-(Reference Utah Code 19-1-401, 19-1-402, 19-1-403.3, and 19-1-405)
+For more information, see the DEQ Conversion to Alternative Fuel Grant Program website.

 Alternative Fuel Vehicle Decal and High Occupancy Vehicle (HOV) Lane Exemption

-Propane, natural gas, plug-in electric, and plug-in hybrid electric vehicles are permitted to use HOV lanes, regardless of the number of passengers.
+Propane, natural gas, all-electric, and plug-in hybrid electric vehicles are permitted to use HOV lanes, regardless of the number of passengers.
 Qualified vehicles must display the special clean fuel decal issued by the Utah Department of Transportation (UDOT); a limited number of decals are available.
 This exemption expires September 29, 2025.
-For more information about qualifying vehicles and decal availability, see the Clean Fuel Vehicle Decal and Permit website.
-(Reference Utah Code 41-1a-416, 41-1a-418, 41-6a-702, 59-13-102, and 72-6-121)
+For more information about qualifying vehicles and decal availability, see the UDOT Clean Fuel Vehicle Decal and Permit website.

 Hydrogen Fuel Production Incentives